This database holds data for 50 states and the District of Columbia for the 2023–2024 school year.

-Search FRAC’s CEP database to determine which schools in your community or state are eligible or near-eligible for the CEP and which eligible schools are participating in CEP.
+Search FRAC’s CEP database to determine which schools in your community or state are eligible for CEP and which eligible schools are participating in CEP.
 Download an Excel version of the data.

 Questions & Answers about FRAC’s CEP Database